data-8/textbook/_build/chapters/11/3/Decisions_and_Uncertainty.md

 {:.output .output_data_text}
 ```
-0.0587
+0.0564
 ```

-Just about 5.7% of the simulated random sample averages were 3.667 or below.
+About 5.7% of the simulated random sample averages were 3.667 or below.
 If we had drawn the students of Section 3 at random from the whole class, the chance that their average would be 13.667 or lower is about 5.7%.

 This chance has an impressive name.
 It is called the *observed significance level* of the test.
 That's a mouthful, and so it is commonly called the *P-value* of the test.

-#### Definition of P-value ####

-The P-value is the chance, based on the model in the null hypothesis, that the test statistic is equal to the value that was observed in the data or is even further in the direction of the alternative.
+**Definition:** The P-value of a test is the chance, based on the model in the null hypothesis, that the test statistic will be equal to the observed value in the sample or even further in the direction that supports the alternative.**

 If a P-value is small, that means the tail beyond the observed statistic is small and so the observed statistic is far away from what the null predicts.
 This implies that the data support the alternative hypothesis better than they support the null.